Maveaman/Maveaman/README.md

 - 💞️ I’m looking to collaborate on ...
 SQL, POWER BI PROJECTS
 - 📫 How to reach me ...Email- aamansharma027@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
-Fast leaarner, Spiritual, cyclist
+Fast learner, Spiritual, cyclist

 <!---
 Maveaman/Maveaman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.